OWASP/www-project-developer-guide/draft/14-appendices/01-implementation-dos-donts/02-secure-coding.md

   * User
     * Require authentication for all pages and resources, except those specifically intended to be public
     * Perform all authentication on server side.
 Send credentials only on encrypted channel (HTTPS)
-    * Use a centralised implementation for all authentication controls, including libraries that call external authentication services.
+    * Use a centralized implementation for all authentication controls, including libraries that call external authentication services.
 Use security vetted libraries for federation (Okta / PING / etc).
         If using third party code for authentication, inspect the code carefully to ensure it is not affected by any malicious code
-    * Segregate authentication logic from the resource being requested and use redirection to and from the centralised authentication control
+    * Segregate authentication logic from the resource being requested and use redirection to and from the centralized authentication control
     * Validate the authentication data only on completion of all data input, especially for sequential authentication implementations
     * Authentication failure responses should not indicate which part of the authentication data was incorrect.
         For example, instead of "Invalid username" or "Invalid password", just use "Invalid username and/or password" for both.
         Error responses must be truly identical in both display and source code
-    * Utilise authentication for connections to external systems that involve sensitive information or functions
+    * Utilize authentication for connections to external systems that involve sensitive information or functions
     * Authentication credentials for accessing services external to the application should be encrypted and  stored in a protected location on a trusted system (e.g., Secrets Manager).
         The source code is NOT a secure location.
     * Do not store passwords in code or in configuration files.
 Use Secrets Manager to store passwords
     * Use only HTTP POST requests to transmit authentication credentials
-    * Implement monitoring to identify attacks against multiple user accounts, utilising the same password.
+    * Implement monitoring to identify attacks against multiple user accounts, utilizing the same password.
         This attack pattern is used to bypass standard lockouts, when user IDs can be harvested or guessed
     * Re-authenticate users prior to performing critical operations
     * Use Multi-Factor Authentication for highly sensitive or high value transactional accounts